erezgeva/libptpmgmt/clkmgr/TEST_clkmgr.md

 # How to Build the Sample Application:

-We provided a sample code of testing applications which will uses Clock Manager API to track latest status of ptp4l.
+We provided C/C++ sample applications to showcase on how to use
+Clock Manager API to track latest status of ptp4l and Chrony.
 The applications are provided for demonstration only.
-We do not recommand to use them for production.
+We do not recommend to use them for production.

 1. Navigate to the sample directory:
     ```bash